EyeSeeTea/clickdown/readme.md

 # Clickdown

-Utilities to work with clickup.
+Utilities to work with [clickup](https://clickup.com/).

+They work by making queries to the clickup api.
+The requests are cached for an hour, but you can delete the cache files at any point.

 ## Clicktime